alexshi0000/ics-unit-4-assignment/README.md

-# ics-unit-4-assignment
+# ICS Unit 4 Assigment
-assignment for ics unit 4. by Alex Shi and Mahir Rahman.
+Assignment for ics unit 4. by Alex Shi and Mahir Rahman.

+#### Here is our Writeup/Documentation for the Binary Tree Test